You’re Invited to a Catholic Baby Shower- A Baby Shower of Roses!

 I also included a Printable St. Therese Prayer Card in each

-Prayer cards with pictures of St. Therese and prayers
+Prayer cards with pictures of St. Therese and prayers.

-St. Therese prayer card next to umbrella-shaped invitation
+St. Therese prayer card next to umbrella-shaped invitation.

 Here are my completed invitations before I mailed them!

-Display of multiple umbrella-shaped invitations
+Display of multiple umbrella-shaped St. Therese craft invitations.

 Maybe by the time you’re throwing your Shower of Roses,